lorindi/My-Projects/MagicSushiLora/README.md

 - They can manage content in the gallery, including adding new photos and information.

 ### Managing Users:
-- Administrators have the right to view and manage user profiles, including their permissions.
+- They have couple of right to view and manage user profiles, including their permissions.

 ### Monitoring Orders:
 - Administrators can view and monitor user orders, ensuring smooth and efficient sushi delivery.